jaspervdj/hakyll/web/tutorials/04-compilers.markdown

 ### Loading and applying templates

 Now we know about templates, context and how to load arbitrary items.
-This gives us enough background information in order to understand you can apply a
+This gives us enough background information in order to understand how you can apply a
 template:

 ```haskell